FAQs for the MCCQE Part I

 There is a ‘Technical Support Link’ to follow for technical issues during your remote proctored exam.
 The link will take you to an online chat screen.

 If your internet connection is disrupted, you can log back into the exam through the portal once connectivity is restored.
 You will return to the spot where you were disconnected.

 The same process of reporting illnesses and incidents will apply as highlighted under our MCCQE Part I Exam day section.

 If a security concern is flagged or noticed, the proctor will involve a security agent.
 The security agent will investigate the issue and may terminate the exam as outlined in the policies determined by the MCC.
 You will be informed that the exam is being terminated.
 If an exam is terminated due to a security concern, the incident will be investigated by the MCC.
 The security agent is not required to call MCC prior to terminating an exam.

-Prometric requires all test takers to bring and wear a face mask during the entirety of their time at the test center.
-Both medical and cloth masks are acceptable.
-Any test taker that comes to the test center without a mask will not be allowed to test, marked as a “no show,” and will not be eligible for a free reschedule.
+Prometric requires all exam candidates to bring and wear a face mask during the entirety of their time at the test center.
+Both disposable (non-medical) and cloth masks are acceptable.
+Any exam candidate that comes to the test centre without a mask will not be allowed to test, marked as a “no show,” and will not be eligible for a free reschedule.

 Please also note that all biometric functionality (fingerprinting) has been disabled due to COVID-19 physical distancing measures.

 Prometric’s supplied physical resources are available and delivered exclusively at Prometric’s exam centres.
 These include but are not limited to the provision of a separate testing room, a separate room for nursing, wheelchair accessible centres, readers, scribes, desks, chairs, and computer monitors.
 These accommodations will restrict your ability to schedule a remotely proctored appointment.

 Test accommodations relating to additional test time, break time and access to your personal items can be delivered in appointments conducted both at Prometric exam centres and via remote proctoring.